The world of neuroscience demands a team of physician specialists and medical professionals to accurately diagnose and treat patients.

 Clinical Procedures Performed Include:

 - Pain Management Procedures

-Dr. Marietta Walsh at the Iowa Spine and Brain Institute™ has extensive training and experience in caring for patients with problems involving the brain, spine, cerebrovascular system and peripheral nerves.
-Aided by a highly-skilled support staff, our physicians performs the following procedures:
+Dr. Gregory Brandenberg at the Iowa Spine and Brain Institute™ have extensive training and experience in caring for patients with problems involving the brain, spine, cerebrovascular system and peripheral nerves.
+Aided by a highly-skilled support staff, our physician performs the following procedures:

 - Lumbar fusion

 Peripheral Nerve Procedures

 - Carpal tunnel release

 - Sural nerve biopsy